bihar-sarkari-job/.github/profile/README.md

-# Bihar Government Job Opportunities: Latest Updates
+# Bihar Sarkari Job 2025: Latest Updates

 Bihar offers a wide range of government job opportunities across various departments and sectors.
 Below are the latest openings and initiatives: